aditicsalunkhe/NCSU_SE23_G74/proj1/README.md

 ## Project 3
 #### Project title - Slash Phase-3
 #### Project link - https://github.com/rohan22shah/slash-phase3/tree/main
-#### Project description - lash is an android application, website and a command line tool that scrapes the most popular e-commerce websites to get the best deals on the searched items across these websites.
+#### Project description - Slash is an android application, website and a command line tool that scrapes the most popular e-commerce websites to get the best deals on the searched items across these websites.
 #### Reviewers: Purv
 #### Score: 76/90